marcelalozano27-ship-it/Assignment4_Fong_Marcela/README.md

 ---

-### Per-Entity Analysis
+### Per-Entity Insights

-- **LOC** had the highest precision in Model 1, but still suffered from low recall
+- **LOC** had high precision but low recall in Model 1
-- **PER** performed the worst due to variability in naming and informal references
+- **PER** performed worst due to variability in names and informal usage
-- **ORG** showed moderate performance but was still limited by data scarcity
+- **ORG** showed moderate performance but improved with more data

-Overall, all entity types improved in Model 2 due to increased training data.
+All entity types improved in Model 2 with expanded annotations.

 ---